fyne-io/docs.fyne.io/_api/v1.3/dialog/index.md

 ```go
 func NewFileIcon(uri fyne.URI) fyne.CanvasObject
 ```
-NewFileIcon takes a filepath and creates an icon with an overlayed label using the detected mimetype and extension
+NewFileIcon takes a filepath and creates an icon with an overlaid label using the detected mimetype and extension

 #### func  ShowConfirm